 THIS FAN PAGE, NOR THE OFFICIAL ORGANIZERS ARE RESPONSIBLE FOR ACCIDENTS ...
 SO PARTICIPATE AT YOUR OWN RISK!

-WATCH 2013 REDNECK TOURNEY VIDEOS - CLICK HERE
+WATCH THE 2015 REDNECK TOURNEY VIDEO - CLICK HERE

 CNN Video // Bow Video (Not In Tournament) // Wiki // Facebook